 We caught the tube from Earls Court to Tower Hill Metro Station which is only a few hundred meters away from the Tower of London.

 1 – Tower of London

 * Beefeater tour.

-*Visit The Crown Jewels.
+*Visit The English Crown Jewels.

-*Visit The Armory.
+*Visit The Armoury.

 When you get off the bridge turn right and walk along the Thames River for about 1km.
 It is a nice walk along the river with the views of London.
 There are plenty of spots to eat and drink as you make your way towards The London Bridge.
-By walking this was you are also heading for London Bridge tube station.
+By walking this way you are also heading for London Bridge tube station.
 As you walk under the viaduct towards the tube station there is a takeaway kebab stand.
 We bought the best kebab I had tasted in the whole of Europe here!

 Catch the tube from London Bridge tube to Westminster tube.

 3 – Big Ben and Westminster Parliament

 From Westminster Abbey, St James Park is about 500 meters away.
 At the top of St James Park is Buckingham Palace.
 There is nothing more Royal than the Palace that the Queen lives in.
-Buckingham Palace lies surrounded by park lands, back, front and both sides.
+Buckingham Palace lies surrounded by parklands, back, front and both sides.
 This is a good place for a rest and a drink (We stopped just out the front for photo’s, a drink and a piece of fruit).
-The Mall they call it runs from Buckingham Palace all the way up to Trafalgar Square.
-If you visit on a weekend the mall’s shut off to traffic.
-You will be able to wander up it at your own place, something that all four of us enjoyed doing!
+The Mall as they call it runs from Buckingham Palace all the way up to Trafalgar Square.
+If you visit on a weekend the mall is shut off to traffic.
+You will be able to wander up it at your own pace, something that all four of us enjoyed doing!
 It’s very English indeed lined with trees and the British flag as far as the eye can see.
 A parade or something similar with huge crowds would be something to experience here!

 Trafalgar Square is often the venue for many different events.
 When we were there, there was a Visit Singapore tourism day held with music, food and a small market.
-Trafalgar Square is home to Nelsons Column with statues of other historic figures and fountains.
+Trafalgar Square is home to Nelsons Column with statues of other historical figures and fountains.
 Nelson was a British Admiral who died at the battle of Trafalgar in 1805.
 The girls loved listening to the music as we had a look around.
 The huge Lion Statues were a real winner with both the girls!
 It seems though that because the square was so full of things we did not even get a picture there.
 Oh well, one more excuse to go back!

-So, I have to think by this stage you will have had enough!
+So, I have to think by this stage you will have had enough or you may have found a different London top 6!
 After this, we went on to see Piccadilly Circus but it is not all that impressive during the day.
 You need to go at night when the neon lights are all lit up.
 Head back to your accommodation, grab some dinner or just have a Beer!
-After all, you are in London and it has been a long day after visiting our London Top 6 sights in one day.
+After all, you are visiting London and it has been a long day after visiting our London Top 6 sights in one day.

 When in London we stayed at Premier Inn London Kensington